-We comply with data protection legislation such as the Data Protection Act 1998 and the General Data Protection Regulation (GDPR).
-This regulates the processing of personal data relating to you and grants you various rights in respect of your personal data.
+We comply with the General Data Protection Regulation (GDPR), which regulates the processing of personal data relating to you and grants you various rights in respect of your personal data.

 The aim of this policy is to tell you how we will use any personal information we collect or you provide through our websites.
 Please read it carefully before you proceed.
 The data controller in respect of this website is Select Statistical Services Limited.

 We collect personal data through our sites in two ways: (1) passively, for example through our website’s technology; and (2) actively, for example if you send us an e-mail request or submit an online form.

 When you visit our site, our software automatically collects some information from your computer which we may use to monitor website traffic and to assist with the navigation and user experience of the website.

 Information that we automatically receive may include:

 - IP (Internet Protocol) address (this may or may not identify a specific computer)

 - Domain name from which you access the internet

 - Software (browser/operating system) used to access the page